Segment

 Lipum

-Lipum is a publicly listed Swedish clinical stage drug development company.
-Its biological anti-inflammatory drug candidate SOL-116 has a novel mechanism of action targeting the BSSL protein (originally found in breast milk).
-Their initial focus is on the treatment of rheumatoid arthritis, but they are in parallel exploring additional inflammatory diseases with a high unmet medical need such as juvenile idiopathic arthritis and inflammatory bowel disease.
-Lipum is evaluating SOL-116 in a clinical phase I study in healthy volunteers and patients with rheumatoid arthritis.
+Lipum is developing a biological anti-inflammatory drug candidate SOL-116 that features a novel mechanism of action targeting BSSL.
+The company is initially focused on treating rheumatoid arthritis while also exploring other inflammatory diseases with significant unmet medical needs, such as juvenile idiopathic arthritis and inflammatory bowel disease.
+Lipum is preparing to enter Phase II with SOL-116 in patients with rheumatoid arthritis.

 Sweden